Swimming on your period is completely safe and pretty straightforward.

 If this is something you experience during your period, keeping hydrated and avoiding fatty and salty foods and caffeine might help.

 (Also, full permission to not swim if you don’t feel like it.
-If lying in the fetal position on your sofa is more appealing, that’s 100% your choice.)
+If lying in the fetal position on your sofa with a hot water bottle is more appealing, that’s 100% your choice.)

 Does your period stop in water?